Code-the-Dream-School/react-guidebook/README.md

 # React Guidebook

-This repository contains resources and tools for mentors covering Code The Dream's React Curriculum.
+This repository contains resources and tools for mentors covering Code The Dream's Intro to React v2 Curriculum.

 - Teaching notes for each of the lessons
 - Consolidated list of references pertinent to the materials